 - If your income is very complicated, testimony by a forensic accounting expert witness.

-If you had to use paid sick days, personal days or vacation time due to an injury caused by someone else, you can absolutely claim reimbursement for those days.
+If you had to use paid sick days, personal days or vacation time due to an injury caused by someone else, you can claim reimbursement for those days.

 If you would normally have expected to receive overtime pay, commissions, bonuses or perks during your period of missed work you can claim them as lost wages in Nevada.